misterbisson/cassandra-terraform/README.md

 # cassandra-terraform

-Follow these steps to get a 3 node cassandra cluster up and running.
+Follow these steps to get a 3 node cassandra cluster up and running, back it up with ebs snapshots, tear it down and restore from ebs snapshots.

 Install terraform last tested at ```Terraform v0.8.7```.